How To Fix It

 That process happens continuously as long as you keep the pressure cleaner running.

 What went wrong: Your Craftsman pressure washer won’t start or stay running because its spark plug is worn-out.
 This is one of the most crucial components of your pressure washer, so when it wears out, everything stops working.
+Spark plugs continuously deliver a strong electrical spark that ignites the air and gas around it, causing constant wear and tear.

 As the spark plug wears out, generating sparks will become increasingly challenging.
 That continues until one day when the plug can’t create any spark at all, and the pressure washer’s engine won’t start.

 How to fix it: Firstly, you can try to clean your existing spark plugs as a short-term fix.
 That might get your Craftsman pressure washer to start again once or twice.
+However, you must still replace the worn-out spark plug with an identical one to ensure your pressure washer can work normally the next time you need it.

 Spark Plug